greenboxal/doggohub/doc/ci/docker/using_docker_images.md

 # Using Docker Images

-GitLab CI in conjunction with [GitLab Runner](../runners/README.md) can use [Docker Engine](https://www.docker.com/) to test and build any application.
+DoggoHub CI in conjunction with [DoggoHub Runner](../runners/README.md) can use [Docker Engine](https://www.docker.com/) to test and build any application.

 Docker is an open-source project that allows you to use predefined images to